desmos-labs/desmos/docs/architecture/adr-020-post-ownership-change.md

 // MsgRefusePostOwnerTransfer represents a message used to refuse a incoming post transfer request message MsgRefusePostOwnerTransfer {
-  // Id of the subspace where the request will be refused uint64 subspace_id = 1;
+  // Id of the subspace holding the post for which the request will be refused uint64 subspace_id = 1;

   // Id of the post whose request will be refused